wonderpl/dolly-web/docs/web_services/user.md

 ```

 Responds with user information (names & avatar) and channels.
-If `Bearer` token matches requested `USERID` then private channels will be included.

 The token is not required when accessing other user's data.

 ```http